mechatroner/RBQL/README.md

 ### JOIN statements

-Join table B can be referenced either by it's file path or by it's name - an arbitary string which user should provide before executing the JOIN query.
+Join table B can be referenced either by its file path or by its name - an arbitrary string which the user should provide before executing the JOIN query.
-RBQL supports _STRICT LEFT JOIN_ which is like _LEFT JOIN_, but generates an error if any key in left table "A" doesn't have exactly one matching key in the right table "B".
+RBQL supports _STRICT LEFT JOIN_ which is like _LEFT JOIN_, but generates an error if any key in the left table "A" doesn't have exactly one matching key in the right table "B".
 Limitation: _JOIN_ statements can't contain Python/JS expressions and must have the following form: _<JOIN\_KEYWORD> (/path/to/table.tsv | table_name ) ON a... == b...
 [AND a... == b...
 [AND ... ]]_